ShaunaGordon/continue-config/README.md

 # Continue.dev Config

-This if my local assistant
+This is my local assistant config for Continue.dev.